Mouse into Space: Plot

 The short begins with Jerry reading a magazine, in which they announce "that life is much better in space for a mouse" and Tom stealthily places a revolver to Jerry's head and shoots, but Jerry reacts quickly and avoids death.
 He gets angry and continues reading, but Tom plants a bomb that Jerry pushes out just before it explodes.

 Jerry reads that there are no cats in space, so he packs up to head off to space.
 A sad Tom tries to convince him to stay, putting a hammer, a revolver, and even a bomb on his head, but Jerry ignores him and leaves home, saddening Tom.
 Jerry enlists as an astro-mouse, and after passing the test, he proceeds to the rocket ship.
 Tom falls into depression and drinks alcohol on an evening walk, and in his intoxicated state, he sleeps in a tube that was actually the gasoline hose of a rocket.

-By night, a fuel truck arrives and a man resembling Tom’s owner from Down and Outing and High Steaks gets down to connect the hose to the fuel tank of the truck and turns the crank, releasing gasoline into the hose.
+By night, a fuel truck arrives and a man gets down to connect the hose to the fuel tank of the truck and turns the crank, releasing gasoline into the hose.
 Tom wakes up from the noise but unfortunately, the gasoline has already drowned him so he tries to swim above, but moments later the astronaut hits the launch button, igniting the gasoline into the fire.
 Tom climbs above the fire before it reaches him and eventually, the bottommost part of the rocket falls off once the rocket enters space, so Tom manages to survive.
 But the astronaut hits the number 2 button, so the bottommost parts of the rocket again release fire and fall off, and Tom jumps to the main rocket every time the bottommost part he is standing on falls off until only a small conical capsule remains on the main rocket.